The Nest

 Go Back To Previous Page

-In the real estate world, we talk about the real estate NY Disclosure Form, also known as New York State Disclosure Form for Buyer and Seller.
+In the real estate market, we talk about the real estate NY Disclosure Form, also known as the New York State Disclosure Form for Buyer and Seller.
 NY Disclosure FormThis document is an agency disclosure form that brokers and agents must give to real estate buyers and sellers.
 The questionnaire explains various types of agency fiduciary relationships.
 It outlines who the real estate agent serves.
-Similarly, there is a NY Agency Disclosure Form for rentals.
-It’s called, New York State Disclosure Form for Landlord and Tenant.
+Similarly, there is an NY Agency Disclosure Form for rentals.
+It’s called the New York State Disclosure Form for Landlord and Tenant.

 1) When are sellers presented with the real estate NY Disclosure Form?

-Brokers ask sellers to sign the real estate NY Disclosure Form at the same time they ask them to sign the Listing Agreement.
+Brokers ask sellers to sign the real estate NY Disclosure Form while asking them to sign the Listing Agreement.
 This documentsigning the NY Disclosure Form highlights a fiduciary duty with the seller.
-The broker can work as (i) Seller’s Agent, (ii) Dual Agent, or (iii) Dual Agent with designated sales agents.
+The broker can work as (i) a Seller’s Agent, (ii) a Dual Agent, or (iii) a Dual Agent with designated sales agents.
 Regarding buyers, a broker can act as (i) Buyer’s Agent or (ii) Dual Agent.

 2) Seller’s agent & listing broker